Do you want to register a business in Kenya? You’ve come to the right place. This guide will show you how to register a business in Kenya.

-If the name is rejected, it means that either someone has already used it or does not comply with the public policy.
-The entire business reservation will cost you Ksh.
-150.
+If the name is rejected, it may be because someone has already used it or does not comply with public policy.
+They will notify you of the reason for the rejection and instructions on how to proceed if desired.

 - Log in to your e-Citizen portal and select “Business Registration.”